Put Gratitude Front and Center During Your Year-End Fundraising Campaign

 Plan to make a good first impression with your thank you landing page

 Your landing page is your first chance to say thank you and it shouldn’t resemble Amazon checkout.
-It should make a person feel good about giving a donation.
+It should make a person feel good about donating.

-Open with Thank you, Susan! or You’re amazing!
-Include an engaging photo or video and a short, easy-to-understand description of how the donation will help your clients/community right now.
-Put all the tax-deductible information after your message or in the automatically generated thank you email.
+Open with Thank you, Brenda! or You’re amazing!
+Using a person’s name is always good.
+Include an engaging photo or video and a short, easy-to-understand description of how the donation will help your clients/community.

 If you use a third-party giving site, you might be able to customize the landing page.
 If not, follow up with a personal thank you email message within 48 hours.